 Day 1: Mabamba Swamp and Entebbe Botanical Gardens

-Most flights arrive late in the evening, so you will have arrived in Uganda the previous night and stayed in a hotel of your choice in Entebbe.
+Most flights arrive late in the evening, so you will probably have arrived in Uganda the previous night and stayed in a hotel of your choice in Entebbe.
 (We can advise and book for you if you want us to).

-You will be met by one of our professional guides after breakfast who will take you on a boat trip to explore the fringes of Lake Victoria near Entebbe, including Mabamba Swamp.
+You will be met by one of our professional guides after breakfast on Day 1 who will take you on a boat trip to explore the fringes of Lake Victoria near Entebbe, including Mabamba Swamp.
 This is a delightful introduction to the rich diversity of bird life in Uganda, from the huge prehistoric-looking Shoebill to tiny birds such as the Blue-breasted Bee-eater and Cisticolas.
 You may even see otters.

 After lunch, enjoy a bird-watching walk through the vast Botanical Gardens.
 The rich variety of mature trees, bushes and vegetation, as well as the lake shore, are home to so many birds.

 It is no longer necessary to drive through the heavy traffic of Kampala – unless you want to see something of the city.
 We will stop for an hour at Namugongo Martyrs shrine which tells the story of the young men and boys who were killed in 1885 and 1886 for refusing to give up their Christian faith, an important part of Uganda’s history.

 We travel on eastwards through rolling hills cultivated with cash crops, bananas, sugar cane, coffee and tea until we reach Lugazi, near Jinja, where we turn off and drive a few miles into the edge of Mabira Forest, a different world from the busy roads and towns we have been driving through.